Nyayic/Building-With-WordPress/cltwask8j00010al6c7rwhjr6.md

 Choose hosting providers that prioritize security with features like SSL certificates, automatic backups, malware scanning, and DDoS protection.

-For example, WP Engine provides robust security features such as daily backups, SSL/TLS certificates, and real-time threat detection, ensuring your WordPress site remains protected at all times.
+For example, WP Engine provides robust security features such as daily backups, SSL/TLS certificates, and real-time threat detection, ensuring your WordPress site remains protected.

 ## Customer Support